justinklam/pomopets/README.md

 - Unlock new pets based on number of Pomodoro sessions completed
 - Adding more page themes
 - Dark Mode
+- Responsive design for app to be used on any device
+- Audio notification when focus session is completed

 ## Screenshots